-Graduation Requirements: Two credits in either Applied, Integrated, or Enhanced Integrated Science, and four additional elective science credits.
+Graduation Requirements: 6 credits: Two credits in either Applied Integrated, Integrated, or Enhanced Integrated Science, 2 credits in Applied Biology, Biology, or Enhanced Biology, and 2 credits in Applied Chemistry or Chemistry.

 Follow the arrows for the recommended sequence of courses.